 The Parsis have been in India since the 8th century CE.
 They left Persia and settled on the western coast and Gujerat regions.
 There is an article in this blog about the wider aspects of their cuisine, but suffice to say it is very compatible with Western taste.
 Although restaurants are hard to find, it doesn’t matter because the recipes are best prepared at home.

 This is a lamb dish, with a thick lentil and vegetable coating.
 It is not a lentil stew with some lamb floating in it.
-The quantities shown in this recipe work for me, but you may need to adjust the balance as there is such a variation in moisture contents of food.
+The quantities that are used in this recipe work for me, but you may need to adjust the balance as there is such a variation in the moisture contents of food.

 This is a special dish, served for special people every week.
 It is a great winter dish, as it is wholesome, hearty, and quite healthy.

 Take your time, allow some hours to cook it, and you will be rewarded.

 - 800 g lamb leg - trimmed and cut into 3cm cubes

 - 60 g split pigeon peas - (toor dal)